ryanwakabayashi/Cordova-work/README.md

 # Apache Cordova

-Apache Cordova was developed by University of California, Berkeley and is an open-source mobile development framework.
+Apache Cordova accessor host was developed by University of California, Berkeley and is an open-source mobile development middleware for IoT devices.

 Application authors: Ryan Wakabayashi and Colin Campbell